Shaww/anchorParser/README.md

 Lexer and parser to recognize a simple URL anchor fragment language based on grammar found in the jQuery plugin: https://github.com/mmikowski/urianchor.

-    Example of anchor fragment:
+    Example of anchor fragments:

     'chat=on:uid,suzie|status,green'

-        expands out to the following
+        could be interpreted as....

     map = {
         chat        : 'on',